naglaamossleh2016/tic-tac-toc/README.md

-## Simple Calculator in JavaScript
+## Tic Tac Toe in JavaScript

-This project implements a basic calculator using HTML, CSS, and JavaScript.
-It provides functionalities for performing arithmetic operations (+, -, *, /) and displaying the results on a user-friendly interface.
+This project implements a classic game of Tic Tac Toe using HTML, CSS, and JavaScript.
+It allows players to choose the grid size (greater than 1) and provides a visual interface for playing the game.

 ### File Structure:

-* **index.html:** Defines the structure of the calculator webpage, including the input field, buttons, and container elements.
+* **index.html:** Defines the structure of the Tic Tac Toe game board, including cells, player information displays, and a prompt for choosing the grid size.
-* **style.css:** Provides visual styling for the calculator's elements, such as button layout, font size, and background colors.
+* **style.css:** Provides visual styling for the game board elements, such as cell layout, font size, background colors, and player indicator styles.
-* **script.js:** Contains the JavaScript code responsible for handling user interactions with the calculator buttons, processing calculations, and updating the display with results.
+* **script.js:** Contains the JavaScript code responsible for handling user interactions, creating the game board based on user input, implementing game logic (turn tracking, win conditions), and updating the board display.

-### Running the Calculator:
+### Running the Game:

 1. **Download:** Clone or download the repository containing the `index.html`, `style.css`, and `script.js` files.
 2. **Open:** Open the `index.html` file in a web browser (e.g., Chrome, Firefox, Edge).

-### Using the Calculator:
+### Gameplay:

-* Click on the number buttons (0-9) to enter numbers.
+* Enter a number greater than 1 in the prompt to choose the desired grid size.
-* Click on the operator buttons (+, -, *, /) to perform calculations.
+* Click on an empty cell to place your mark (X or O).
-* The results will be displayed in the input field.
+* The game will alternate turns between players.
-* Use the "C" (Clear) button to erase the current input.
+* The game will automatically detect a win or a tie based on the game logic implemented in JavaScript.

 ### Functionality:

-* Supports basic arithmetic operations (addition, subtraction, multiplication, division).
-* Displays the current calculation in progress in the input field.
-* Provides a clear button to reset the input.

-### Customization:

-This is a basic implementation.
-You can extend its capabilities by adding features such as:

-* More mathematical functions (e.g., exponential, square root, trigonometric functions)
-* Memory functions (store, recall, clear)
-* Decimal point handling for more precise calculations
-* Error handling (e.g., division by zero)
-* User interface enhancements (e.g., button grid layout, color themes)
+* User-defined grid size (greater than 1).
+* Automatic board creation based on user input.
+* Turn tracking for players (X and O).
+* Win condition detection (horizontal, vertical, diagonal).
+* Tie detection (all cells filled without a winner).

 ### Additional Notes:

-* Feel free to modify the code in the `script.js` file to customize the calculator's behavior.
+* Feel free to modify the code in the `script.js` file to customize the game logic and behavior.